 Key outputs are produced at the individual tree and stand level; including volume, density, species, diameter, height, annual increment, and crown length.
 Because of its internal structure, one of its great strengths is the ability to simulate complex stands composed of many species and many ages.

 FVS is a powerful tool for forest management.
 In addition to its core growth and yield capability, it includes a powerful language that lets users define rules to schedule and simulate activities at the stand level.
 Users can define and implement almost any type of management system, including planting and regeneration, pruning, thinning from above or below, thinning by diameter range, and thinning with or without species retention preferences.
 These activities can occur at specific years, intervals, or when user-defined stand conditions are met.
-Additionally, a number of forest pest extensions have been developed and linked to the core growth model (see links under FVS Extensions at left).
+Additionally, a number of forest pest extensions have been developed and linked to the core growth model.

 ESSA has worked with FVS for over twenty years, providing a variety of services:

 - Development and support of model extensions.
-ESSA developed several models through a process involving interdisciplinary workshops, the creation of prototype models and model documentation, examination of model behaviour, followed by further testing, refinement, and preparation of training materials (see links under FVS Extensions at right).
+ESSA developed several models through a process involving interdisciplinary workshops, the creation of prototype models and model documentation, examination of model behaviour, followed by further testing, refinement, and preparation of training materials.

 - Calibration of new variants: ESSA is working with the BC Ministry of Forests, the University of British Columbia, and the Ontario Ministry of Natural Resources to help calibrate FVS for forests in parts of BC and Ontario.

 - Interface development and support: ESSA maintains and develops the Canadian interface to FVS/Prognosis.

 - Custom simulation runs: Members of ESSA’s Forestry Team have performed many thousands of FVS runs involving numerous variants, pest extensions, and management objectives.